 The Danish Church is beautifully located in Regent’s Park in Central London.
-Just like the other Nordic churches in London, the Danish church is a home away from home for Danes living in the UK.
-The church offers Danish lessons as well as a range of social activities like a parenting group, a book club and a bridge club.
-If you would like to visit the church, the annual Danish fair is a highlight with children’s activities in the church garden as well as food stalls selling drinks, hotdogs and Danish open sandwiches.
+Like the other Nordic churches in London, the Danish church is a home away from home for Danes living in the UK.
+The church offers Danish lessons and a range of social activities like a parenting group, a book club and a bridge club.
+If you would like to visit the church, the annual Danish fair is a highlight with children’s activities in the church garden and food stalls selling drinks, hotdogs and Danish open sandwiches.

 Address: 4 St Katharine’s Precinct, Regent’s Park, London NW1 4HH